NgenoMark/NgenoMark/README.md

 # 💫 About Me:
 Computer Science Major.<br>  Fun fact : You can use GitHub to learn coding

-Click the lunk to view my personal portfolio : https://ngenomark.github.io/Mark-Kipchumba-Portfolio/
+Click the link to view my personal portfolio : ngenomark.dev